 BIO

-Niles Reddick’s newest collection Reading the Coffee Grounds and Other Stories was released in August 2018 and has been nominated for the Story Prize, an IPPY, and a PEN-Malamud.
+Niles Reddick’s newest collection Who’s Going to Pray for Me Now (2024) has been released by Big Table Publishing and simultaneously his novella Forgiven (2024) has just been released by Impspired Publishing in England.
+If Not For You was released in 2023 by Big Table Publishing.
+Reading the Coffee Grounds and Other Stories was released in August 2018 and has been nominated for the Story Prize, an IPPY, and a PEN-Malamud.
 His collection Road Kill Art and Other Oddities was a finalist for an Eppie award, his novel Lead Me Home was a national finalist for a ForeWord Award, a finalist in the Georgia Author of the Year award, and a nominee for an IPPY award.
 His novel Drifting too far from the Shore was nominated for a Foreword Award, a Pen-Faulkner award, and a Pulitzer.
-His work has appeared in seventeen collections and has been featured in over 300 literary magazines and journals in over 21 countries.
-He works for the University of Memphis-Lambuth in Jackson, Tennessee, where he lives with his wife Michelle, two children, Audrey and Nicholas.
+His work has appeared in twenty-one anthologies and has been featured in over 500 literary magazines and journals.
+He is Professor Emeritus of the University of Memphis and lives in East Tennessee with his wife Michelle and adult children Audrey and Nicholas.

 * Click here for full BIOGRAPHY